Oy vey: Significance

 The expression is often abbreviated to simply oy, or elongated to oy vey iz mir ("Oh, woe is me").
 The fuller lament is sometimes found as the more Germanic oy vey ist mir.
 The main purpose or effect of elongating it is often dramatic, something like a "cosmic ouch".
-Oy is not merely an ordinary word, but rather expresses an entire world view, according to visual anthropologist Penny Wolin.
+An Oy is not merely an ordinary word, but rather expresses an entire world view, according to visual anthropologist Penny Wolin.
 Its meaning is approximately opposite that of mazel tov.

 A related expression is oy gevalt, which can have a similar meaning, or also express shock or amazement.

+Antisemitic usage

+"Oy vey" has been used as an antisemitic dog whistle to imply that the person referred to is Jewish or of Jewish origin, commonly posted under videos or other media.
+It is similar to, and often used in the same context as, the triple parentheses also known as "an echo".
+In March 2019 the phrase "Oy vey!
+This is MAGA country" was one of many used to vandalize Jewish headstones.
+The phrase was also used with the antisemitic catchphrase "The Goyim Know" seen with "Oy vey, the Goyim Know".
+"Oy vey, it's anuddah shoah!" a mocking way of saying "Oh woe, it's another Holocaust" used to belittle those who are against antisemitism.

+Similar phrases

+There exist similar phrases in other languages, such as Ach und Weh, ach en wee, ack och ve, Polish: Ojojoj etc. Also compare אוי געוואַלד (oy gevald), meaning “oh woe”.